pfraces-graveyard/dal/README.md

 # Status

-dal is a work-in-progress and is only intended for my personal use at this time.
+DAL is a work-in-progress and is only intended for my personal use at this time.

-# Api
+# API

+Now the API is chainable!

 ## el = dal(selector)

 Returns the element `el` which id is _selector_

-If no _selector_ is especified, a `div` element is created under `document` (so is visible) and returned
+If no _selector_ is especified, a `div` element is created under `document.body` (so is visible) and its returned instead

 `el` is augmented with the following methods